instructure/canvas-lms/doc/lti_manual/12_deep_linking.md

 3. If needed, add any backend work to parse the content items returned.
 This work is done in the `ExternalContentController#success` controller action, and may not need anything added, depending on the placement.

-4. In the UI for this placement, listen for the `externalContentReady` postMessage, and update the UI based on the content items returned.
+4. In the UI for this placement, listen for the `EXTERNAL_CONTENT_READY` (defined in `ui/shared/external-tools/messages.ts`) postMessage (using `handleExternalContentMessages` if it is convenient) and update the UI based on the content items returned.

 ### Relevant Code